Special overnight delivery. On a Saturday, no less. The room shrank as the box sat unopened.

 I was used to syringes, though.
 I’d used them many times a day for over seventeen years.
 Was I ready for this?
 This change?
 This whole new regimen?

 I pressed the needle hard against my stomach, watching as my skin resisted, then that sliding pop of compliance as the needle slid in.
 I pulled out the blue cap and inspected the infusion set in my stomach for the first time.
 It looked like the cap on children’s Tylenol.
 Like a tiny little Superdome on my abdomen.

 Standing in front of the full length mirror in my bathroom, it was bright white against my skin.
 I pulled my shirt tight over it and saw its outline against the fabric.
 It didn’t hurt.
 It wasn’t big.
 It could go unnoticed.
 My body still looked the same.
 I was still the same.

-The tear that slipped down my cheek was absorbed into my shirt and quickly joined by another.
 I was scared.
 But why?
 This small thing, clipped to my belt and the cannula under my skin, was going to help me achieve better control.
 It was going to assist me in lowering my otherwise plateaued A1C.
 The pump was going to afford me the freedom of sleeping late, conquering the dawn phenomenon, and bolusing minute increments.

 I felt different, though.
 This pump was the first external sign of my diabetes.
 And that, after 17 years of quiet injections and subtle finger pricks, stirred up the oddest combination of pride and fear.
 I have done this for so long the only way I knew how.
 This new method was daunting.
 I had no idea that my A1C would drop within three months.
 Or that I would sleep late on a Saturday and not end up hypoglycemic.
 Or that I would feel strikingly healthier and confidently safer two years later.